itsziget/docker-go-examples/projects/hello-web/README.md

   go build -o build/main src/main.go
   ```

-* Run the generated binaryto start the webserver which will listen on port 8180
+* Run the generated binary to start the webserver which will listen on port 8180

   ```bash
   ./build/main